 They may not always have agreed with the Boss, but they were loyal, both to Lyons and to Jaguar.

 In any account of a life one must start at the beginning.
-William Lyons was born on 4 September 1901 to William and Mary (née Barcroft) in Blackpool.
+William Lyons was born on 4 September 1901 to William and Mary (née Barcroft) who lived at 26 Oxford Road, Blackpool.
 William Senior was a musician and ran a ‘Music and Pianoforte Warehouse’ in Bank Hey Street where he sold and repaired pianos.
 According to some, most of the pianos in Blackpool passed through William’s hands at some time or another.

 On leaving school in July 1917 Lyons was due to become an apprentice at Vickers shipbuilding yard at Barrow-in-Furness, he had attended a special course to help him with the apprenticeship examination, but his heart was not in shipbuilding and he was not keen to follow that path.
 His father came to the rescue; he knew the Managing Director of Crossley Motors in Gorton, Manchester, and asked if there was a place for his son.
 The result was that young Lyons took up an apprenticeship with them.
 Part of the arrangement included studying engineering at Manchester Technical College some of the week.
 Lyons wanted to get closer to the Crossley cars but production at the time was concentrated on ambulances and lorries for the military.